dddrrreee/cs140e-23win/labs/13-vm-page-table/README.md

   - the test should complete.

 ----------------------------------------------------------------------
-## Part 3: die with informative error messages.
+## Extension: die with informative error messages.

-Look at the `3-test\*c` tests: these read, write and execute unmapped memory.
+This is a straightforward extension that adapts your exception handlers from last lab Look at the `3-test\*c` tests: these read, write and execute unmapped memory.
 Each should die and print an informative error message.

   1. The tests set the address they are reading, writing or jumping to as `proc.die_addr` --- you should check that the fault address you get is the same as this expected fault address.

   2. I print something along the lines of:

         3-test-die-unmapped-read.out:ERROR: attempting to load unmapped addr 0x8400000: dying [reason=101]
         3-test-die-unmapped-run.out:ERROR: attempting to run unmapped addr 0x8400000 [reason=101]